egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 ## More elaborated description of each category with examples
 ### Disclaim: Deny

+{: .def}
-> An utterance which invokes a contrary position but which at the same time rejects it directly.
+An utterance which invokes a contrary position but which at the same time rejects it directly.
 The contrary position is hence given very little dialogic space.

 In other words, `deny` move includes acknowledgement to an alternative position so as to reject it.
 Typically the meaning is realized using negations.
 - Linguistics is **not** easy.